rjreed/sketchdb/README.md

 Calls to retrieve data will resolve to that data or reject with an error.

-Calls to write data will resolve to an object describing the completed task or reject with an error.
+Calls to write data or perform a delete operation will resolve with true on success (this will probably change to an object of some sort with more info but haven't decided yet)

-(The library uses snake-case.
-Sssss)

 ### Methods